iontodirel/libaprsroute/README.md

 C++ header only standalone APRS routing library.

+This library can be used to implement a digipeater.

 Automatic Packet Reporting System (APRS) is a system for real-time digital data communication over ham radio.

 See more info at http://www.aprs.org/ and https://groups.io/g/APRS.